thomastech/PixelRadio/docs/User_Manual/ControlTab.md

 ---

-## USER SERIAL CONTROL SETTINGS
+## USB SERIAL CONTROL SETTINGS

-The `USER SERIAL CONTROL SETTINGS` group is used to configure a USB connected Serial Controller.
+The `USB SERIAL CONTROL SETTINGS` group is used to configure a USB connected Serial Controller.
 It can be disabled if a Serial Controller is not used.

 ### SERIAL CONTROL